rashikolhapure/HMPNNJetAnalyzer/README.md

-# 🚀 HyperGraph Magic: Unraveling Jets with HMPNNs
+# 🚀 HyperGraph Magic: Unraveling Particle Jets with HMPNNs

 📡 **"Houston, we have jets!"** 🛰️